Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintC/us27/03.design/Readme.md

-# US08 - As a VFM, I want the system to produce a list (report) of vehicles needing maintenance.
+# US27 - As a GSM, I need to list all green spaces managed by me.

 ## 3. Design - User Story Realization